thoughtbot/geocoding-on-rails/book/tools/gems.md

 ### Area

-[Area](https://github.com/jgv/area) uses public domain data (instead of relying on an external service) to convert between zip codes to latitude/longitude (and vice versa).
+[Area](https://github.com/jgv/area) uses public domain data (instead of relying on an external service) to convert from cities to zip codes to coordinates.

 ### GeoIP

-[GeoIP](https://github.com/cjheath/geoip) is a gem which searches the GeoIP database for a host or IP address and returns location information (including latitude and longitude).
+[GeoIP](https://github.com/cjheath/geoip) is a gem which searches the GeoIP database for a host or IP address and returns location information (including coordinates).
 MaxMind provides free copies of its data as well as a [subscription service](http://www.maxmind.com/en/geolocation_landing).